 When it comes to insurance policies, the deductible is the amount of expense that you must pay out of pocket before your policy will pay out any expenses.
-Typically, deductibles are used in order to keep a large number of trivial claims down that a consumer can reasonably be expected to pay for.
+For First Time Auto Insurance Buyers sake: Typically, deductibles are used in order to keep a large number of trivial claims down that a consumer can reasonably be expected to pay for.
 When an insurer restricts its coverage to things that are serious enough to incur larger costs, the insurance firm may end up paying out smaller amounts much less often and therefore, may have much more savings.

 Typically, your insurance premium is much cheaper if you have a higher deductible.
 Deductibles are typically offered as clauses in an insurance policy and dictate how much of an expense that is insurance-covered must be covered by you.
 These are usually estimated as a fixed amount and are part of most policies that cover loss to the policyholder.
 Then, the insurer becomes liable for any expenses that exceed this amount, which is then subject to the maximum amount claimable according to the contract.
 The policy dictates whether the deductible applies to each individual incident, or per year.

 The insurer can set several different deductibles according to the cause of the claim.
 There are also programs that may reimburse your deductible in the event of a claim.